Parathyroid disease and parathyroid treatment is discussed by parathyroid doctors and parathyroid surgeons for parathyroid patients.

 James Norman, MD, FACS, FACE, and Doug Politz, MD, FACS.

-Norman Parathyroid Clinic.
+Norman Parathyroid Center.

 Introduction: Cinacalcet (Sensipar) has been shown to decrease calcium levels in patients with primary hyperparathyroidism (PHPT) in several small trials, however no other endpoints have been studied and long-term effects are not known.